michaelnlay/fontAwesomeIncons/README.md

-# fontAwesomeInconsand :before and :after pseudo CSS
+# fontAwesomeIncons and :before and :after pseudo CSS

 ### Documentation can be found here: https://www.angularjswiki.com/fontawesome/csscontentcode/ and https://krasimirtsonev.com/blog/article/CSS-before-and-after-pseudo-elements-in-practice